darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 # Other notes

-- We have modified our discussion of the spectroscopic constraints and the interpretation of abundances, to incorporate input from some coauthors that was only received after submission.
+- We have modified our discussion of the spectroscopic constraints and the interpretation of abundances, to incorporate additional input from some coauthors that was only received after submission.
 We apologise for the late changes.

 - Some other bolded changes to the text are a result of our responses to comments from the data editor.